 It will look like on each side of the bottom of the shade.

 9. Attach the bottom corner of the fabric that falls from the bottom of the shade to the bottom corner of the shade.
 Use a dot of hot glue to attach.
 (Make sure not to touch the tip of the glue gun to the vinyl or it will melt it.)

 10. The excess center fabric will hang from the bottom.
 Using your hands – create loose pleats.

-11. Place a dot of hot glue under each pleat and on top in between each pleat.
+11. Place a dot of hot glue or fabric glue under each pleat and on top in between each pleat.
 Gently press into the shade.

 The bottom will look straight, but when it is hung – the center fabric will softly fall to create the relaxed look.

 Attach the hem grip.
 This will help keep the shade fingerprint smudge free.

 Once hung – use your fingers to arrange the pleats into soft folds.